Illegal Stop by Police

 Standards of proof – Reasonable and Articulable Suspicion of criminal activity

-The legal standard for the government to justify a Fourth Amendment seizure is lower than, for example, the evidence required to support Probable Cause to charge a crime.
+The legal standard for a Fourth Amendment seizure is lower than, for example, for Probable Cause to charge a crime.

 If a judge does not believe there was an objective basis for the stop, she will suppress the resulting evidence.

 The prosecutor won’t be able to use evidence from an illegal stop to support a criminal charge or at trial.

 Your Criminal Defense Attorney

 A good defense lawyer will consider whether a defense challenge to a Fourth Amendment seizure could be successful.
 Because most police investigations begin with a Terry stop, a successful challenge can mean a complete win for the defense.

 The Fourth Amendment analysis does not end there, however.
 We also take a look at the level of intrusiveness and length of the detention and whether it was justified; as well as whether any subsequent search was illegal.
 Even if the initial reason for the stop was justified, police expansion of the stop may be illegal.